Type Species: Manta birostris and Manta alfredi

 Manta Rays are “ovoviviparous”, meaning the young hatch from an egg inside the mother and the mother gives birth to a live well-developed pup.
 The young are almost exact replicas of the adult form; just smaller.
 Females produce only one “pup” at a time, sometimes ejecting their young into the air when breaching.
 At birth, the pups are expelled from the female’s oviduct and appear cigar-shaped with the two pectoral fins rolled around the pup like a "burrito".
 They appear to be about 2.5 to 3 feet across shortly after birth.
 The adult female provides no post- parturition care as they are not paternal animals.
 This means that after birth, the pups are on their own.
 The gestation period is 13 months.

 It is believed that sexual maturity in males and females is reached at 10 to 15 years.

 Click here to see a short clip of a Manta Rays baby birth in the Okinawa Churaumi Aquarium of Okinawa, Japan.

 Manta Rays in Captivity

 There are Manta Rays in captivity at the Atlantis Resort in the Bahamas.
 The aquarium is quite large (several million gallons) and the Manta Rays feed on small shrimp, which are introduced into their mouth from an attendant on the surface (while it is swimming) using a small net.
 It is unknown if the Manta Rays are in good health or suffers any ill effects due to its confinement.
-Manta Rays are also held in captivity in the Okinawa Churaumi Aquarium in Okinawa, Japan and three Manta Rays are in the Georgia Aquarium in Atlanta, Georgia, USA.
+Manta Rays are also held in captivity in the Okinawa Churaumi Aquarium in Okinawa, Japan, in the Oceanário in Lisbon, Portugal and three Manta Rays are in the Georgia Aquarium in Atlanta, Georgia, USA.